 How do you stay on top of news and trends?

-I’m a lawyer, so I read a lot.
-But my secret weapon is my assistant Faith; she organizes articles on my iPad for me to read when I’m traveling.
+I’m a lawyer, so I read a lot, especially on my iPad when I’m traveling.

 What advice would you give to your younger self?